saffronrust/SC2006-Project/README.md

 |   ├── package.json
 ```
 #### `Components` folder
 The `Components` folder contains the necessary components needed to make the website function.
+Each component has its own documentation at the start of the file.

 #### `FlatData` folder
 The `FlatData` folder contains flat information for all of the flats in the website.